alfie-max/sleep-after/README.md

 sleep-after
 -----------

-A simple python script to put your system to sleep/suspend
+A simple python script to put your system to sleep/suspend after specified amount of time

 Uses
 ----